 Middlemoor: This is a small rectangular area of common land by Edgemoor Cottages, of interest mainly to Budgehill Farm whose access track crosses it.

-Tavy Cut Garden In Mount Tavy Road: a low maintenance garden.
+Tavy Gardens located in Mount Tavy Road: a low maintenance garden.

-Abbotsfield Grass bank: Opposite Abbotsfield Nursing Home, and surplus to requirements.
-The Council regularly cuts the grass.
+Abbotsfield Grass bank: Opposite Abbotsfield Nursing Home, the Council regularly cuts the grass.

 Abbotsfield Open Space: A small wooded area on the north side of the Abbotsfield land, strangely left out of the sale of the House by the Town Council in 1984.